-CG4: Students critically analyze business cases using quantitative and/or qualitative data to support their analysis, recommendations, etc.

-CG6: Students will use different technology tools/virtual teaming in order to understand the differences between face-to-face communication dynamics versus virtual teaming dynamics, as well as practice adaptation strategies when working in international teams.

-The International Business Communication course incorporates topics of recent/current interest around the globe.
+CG3: Ethical business communication is discussed in connection to the ana- lytical paper topic/case.
+For example, the VW emissions scandal and how the company communicated with stakeholders.
+Students use Redding s typology of unethical communication to discuss different cases.
+CG4: Students critically analyze business cases using quantitative and/or qualitative data to support their analysis, recommendations, etc. CG6: Students will use different technology tools/virtual teaming in order to understand the differences between face-to-face communication dynamics versus virtual teaming dynamics, as well as practice adaptation strategies when working in international teams.
+Contents/ indicative syllabus The International Business Communication course incorporates topics of re- cent/current interest around the globe.
 Topics from economics, finance, politics, etc., are all examined through the lens of effective communication for international business purposes.
 The course builds on skills previously learned in Business Communication 1 and 2, thus underscoring the dynamics at play in a communication act.
-The main topics may vary from semester to semester depending on current events that can be incorporated into the class discussions:

-- 1. Describe the NLP Meta model - 2.
-Define unconscious cognition - Reflect upon own personal unconscious/conscious biases (implicit/explicit) and the role these biases play in IBC - 4.
-Reflect upon own personal preferences and cultural background that influence communication - 5.
-Discuss emotional intelligence and the role it plays in intra/interpersonal communication. - Define & identify the basic leadership styles & how IBC may be influenced, including pros & cons depending on the situational context and cultural context. - 7.
-Identify and discuss the different sources of power in leadership & management - 8.
-Solve IBC communication problems as represented in different professional scenarios involving international teams - 9.
-Identify the 7 C's of communication - 10.
-Identify & use the 5 stages of listening - Reflect upon own personal cultural competence and how it may influence communication - 12.
-Identify and discuss predominant leadership styles based on cultural dimensions - 13.
-Identify & discuss the impact of socio-political issues on current IBC trends, including different kinds of brand activism. - 14.
-Reflect on the role of IBC in world peace, sustainability, equity. (doing business in conflict zones, international trades, innovative business models, etc.) - 15.
-Identify and discuss relevant communication elements as reflected in corporate reputation. - 16.
-Assess what is meant by ethical communication
+The main topics may vary from se- mester to semester depending on current events that can be incorporated into the class discussions: Reflect upon own personal unconscious/conscious biases (implicit/explicit) and the role these biases play in IBC 2.
+Reflect upon own personal preferences, cultural background and cul- tural competence, and how it may influence communication.
+3. Discuss emotional intelligence and the role it plays in intra/interper- sonal communication.
+4. Define & identify the basic leadership styles & how IBC may be influ- enced, including pros & cons depending on the situational context and cultural context.
+Identify and discuss predominant leadership styles based on cultural dimensions Identify and discuss the different sources of power in leadership &amp; management Solve IBC communication problems as represented in different professional scenarios involving international teams 8.
+Identify &amp; use the 7 C ́s of communication 9.
+Identify &amp; discuss the impact of socio-political issues on current IBC trends, including different kinds of brand activism.
+10. Identify and discuss relevant communication elements as reflected in corporate reputation.
+11. Assess what is meant by ethical communication 12.
+Apply the dimensions of Redding's (1996) typology of unethical organizational communication 13.
+Understand the four phases of the feminist perspective of organiza- tional communication ethics proposed by Mattson and Buzzanell (1999) and extended by other researchers.
+14. Understand the importance of crisis communication according to Timothy Coombs work.